mikerockett/vue-routisan-docs/docs/guide/basic-routes.md

 ## Named Views

-If you’re using [named views](https://router.vuejs.org/guide/essentials/named-views.html), you’ll want to declare additional views that VueRouter will render.
+If you’re using [named views](https://router.vuejs.org/guide/essentials/named-views.html), you’ll want to declare additional views that Vue Router will render.
 This can be done with the optional third argument, `additionalViews`:

 ```js
 Route.view('about', 'About', {